 Compare versions of OME

-This article compares legacy Office 365 Message Encryption to the new OME capabilities.
-The new capabilities are a merger and newer version of both the OME and Information Rights Management (IRM).
-We'll also cover how the two can coexist in your Office 365 organization.
+This article compares legacy Office 365 Message Encryption (OME) to the new OME capabilities and Office 365 Advanced Message Encryption.
+The new capabilities are a merger and newer version of both OME and Information Rights Management (IRM).
+Unique characteristics of deploying into GCC High are also outlined.
+The two can coexist in your Office 365 organization.
+For information on how the new capabilities work, see Office 365 Message Encryption (OME).

 |This article is part of a larger series of articles about Office 365 Message Encryption.
 This article is intended for administrators and ITPros.
 If you're just looking for information on sending or receiving an encrypted message, see the list of articles in Office 365 Message Encryption (OME) and locate the article that best fits your needs.|